sumit1202/connect_now/README.md

 # connect_now

-A new Flutter project, namely 'Connect Now' where users can connect to conference over chat, voice or video call with their peers.
+A Flutter project, namely 'Connect Now' where users can connect to a conference over chat, voice, or video call with their peers.

-## Getting Started